KotoJallow/Graphs/README.md

 # Graphs
 Shortest path from a given vertex to another within a graph

+It supports both one or two way comm

 Dijkstra algorithm c++

-1. The software can be executed using a file containing the vertices and edges.
+1. The software can be executed using a file containing the vertices and  adjacent vertices(edges) both one and two way allowed.
   The acceptable file standard is:

             "v":{